luoxiu/Schedule/README.md

 #### Interval-based Schedule

 Schedule uses a self-defined type `Interval` to configure timed tasks, so you don't have to worry about extensions of built-in type polluting your namespace.
-The elegant constructors make the entire configuration process like an comfortable conversation:
+The smooth constructors make the configuration like a comfortable conversation:

 ```swift
 Plan.every(1.second).do { }